Michael L. Taylor

 Mike graduated from Kansas City Kansas Community College, receiving an Associates degree in political science and sociology in 1977.
 Thereafter, he received his bachelor’s degree from the University of Kansas with a double major in political science and sociology in 1979.
 Mike received his J.D. from the University of Kansas School of Law in 1982.
 Mike was a law clerk to the 29th Judicial District Court of Kansas from 1981 to 1982.
 Mike began his active law practice in St. Joseph, Mo., in 1982 with a local firm.
 He, thereafter, became an equity partner in that firm in 1986.
 In 2002, Mike, along with R. Edward Murphy, Joseph Elliott, and Kenneth Siemens, founded the law firm of Murphy, Taylor, Siemens & Elliott P.C.

 Mike has participated as a speaker in educational seminars nation-wide for various professional organizations, including the Missouri Bar.
-He has presented to groups which have included attorneys, judges, medical doctors, nurses, physical and occupational therapists, psychiatrists, psychologists, mental health professionals, corporate personnel, human resource directors and the general public.
-As a speaker, he has presented on such issues as trial tactics, evidence, discovery, expert witnesses, ethics, tax considerations, employment law and other timely and relevant topics.
+He has presented to groups that have included attorneys, judges, medical doctors, nurses, physical and occupational therapists, psychiatrists, psychologists, mental health professionals, corporate personnel, human resource directors and the general public.
+As a speaker, he has presented on such issues as trial tactics, evidence, discovery, expert witnesses, ethics, tax considerations, employment law, and other timely and relevant topics.

 Mike served as an instructor at Missouri Western State College from 1985 – 1994, teaching classes in Tort Law, Litigation – Practices and Procedures and Business Organizations.